Writing your next book starts at Protagonist Crafts

 Maybe your character has always been trusted with everyone’s problems, and now they struggle with asking for help for themselves.
 Or perhaps they’re used to not being liked by new people, so they let any new friends treat them like dirt if they’ve shown any interest in them to start with.

 There’s literally no limit to what kind of ghosts and ongoing problems your characters can have, so start brainstorming and choose the one that makes the most sense within your story.
-Remember, it does have to be something that makes your readers go “yikes, they’d better deal with that”.
+Remember, it has to be something that makes your readers go “yikes, they’d better deal with that”.

 More questions about your protagonist

-If you’d like even more questions about your protagonist, I’ve created The Protagonist Workbook to help you ask the right questions about the hero of your story.
-There’s nothing there about the colour of their eyes and everything about how they will be moving the plot forwards.
+If you’d like even more questions about your protagonist, I’ve created The Ultimate Character Workbook to help you ask the right questions about the people who populate your story world.
+You’ll gain an actual understanding of your characters far beyond their hair colour and star sign.

 Your story needs a big problem, or a main conflict.
 This is what your protagonist is trying to solve, and it’s behind the first plot event that really puts your story in motion.